ilyasergey/YSC2229/_sources/week-03-merge-sort.rst.txt

     generic_array_sort_tester merge_sort

-The correctness of merge sort relies on the correctness of the ``merge`` procedure, which generates a sorted array out of two smalle sorted arrays by copying them in the correct interleaving order.
+The correctness of merge sort relies on the correctness of the ``merge`` procedure, which generates a sorted array out of two smaller sorted arrays by copying them in the correct interleaving order.
 We can check that ``merge`` indeed does so, by employing the familiar auxiliary functions for testing.
 The pre- and post-condition of